wcheek/Easy-AWS-CDK-FTP-Server/README.md

 4. Fix references to the `Key Pair`.
 I've named mine `"RiceCooker_FTP_Server"` - this needs to match the `Key Pair` that you just made.
 5. Copy the repo and `cdk deploy`!

+## Conclusion

+In researching this solution I ran into many different ways people were trying to make an affordable FTP server.
+Some used ECS, others were deploying docker containers onto an EC2 instance ([main inspiration](https://github.com/d-t-o/aws-vsftpd/tree/master)).
+I found them all to be overly complex, and I always prefer a repeatable approach using `CDK`.

+I hope you found this useful - let me know!